PostgreSQL database model

 distro

-A Linux distribution that StorPool
+A Linux distribution that StorPool can be installed on.

 Data model fields: